ryanpecha/Voltage-Integration-Plotting/README.md

 ## **Dependencies**

-* Python 3.10.8
+* Python 3.10
-* Python must be installed with tkinter
+* tkinter must be installed
 * All commands are listed for Powershell
 * All dependencies are listed @ `requirements.txt`
 * UI variation indicates you are missing PyQT5